djhmateer/djhmateer.github.io/_posts/2021-04-19-a17 login and password security.md

 ## Geolocation

 If you know your site should only be accessed by people in the UK, then a simple geo-lookup on the IP is a simple win.

+## Help suggest a password - machine-generated password

+This is nice - generate some words (which haven't been compromised before)

+## Expire

+Don't expire passwords

 ## 2FA Lite